5.5. Formal Conduct Process

 d.
 May ask questions of witnesses called by themselves or others by submitting their questions to the PCB or formal Conduct Panel chair, who will review and ask each question, as deemed appropriate in the chair’s discretion; and

 e.
-Will be notified of witnesses to be called and documents to be presented at least twenty-four (24) hours prior to the scheduled hearing.
+Will be notified of witnesses to be called and documents to be presented at least five (5) days prior to the scheduled hearing.

 5.5.7 The University, through the PCB or formal Conduct Panel, may present and question witnesses, as well as question those witnesses presented by the Responding Student.